melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 [in R](https://github.com/Microsoft/LightGBM/blob/master/R-package/demo/basic_walkthrough.R) and
 [Python](https://github.com/Microsoft/LightGBM/blob/master/tests/python_package_test/test_basic.py) show how to save and load models into the LightGBM internal format.

+The library's command-line interface can be used to [convert](https://github.com/Microsoft/LightGBM/blob/master/docs/Parameters.rst#convert-model-parameters) models to C++.

 LightGBM models can be converted to [PMML]({filename}/2017-10-14_model-interoperability.md#predictive-model-markup-language-pmml) using [jpmml-lightgbm](https://github.com/jpmml/jpmml-lightgbm) by Openscoring.io.